Top 6 Museums in Buenos Aires

-We bring you the website of the museum so that you can have all the updated information before going, as well as the new visit protocols.
+We bring you the website of the museum so that you can have all the updated information before going.

 In Retiro, close to plaza San Martín and among many hotels, you will find this little museum in a neocolonial building.